-Geology for Civil and Environmental Engineers

-Staff Contact: Dr P.G.
-Lennox S2 L2 T1
+Geology for Civil and Environmental Engineers Staff Contact: Dr P.G.
+Lennox CP7.5 S2 L2 T1 rocks and development of soils.
+The role of the geologist in civil and environmental engineering.

 Note/s: Fieldwork of up to 2 days is a compulsory part of this subject.
 Students will incur personal costs.